ajthor/ros-docker/README.md

 Development using ROS + Docker :whale:

+This repository provides a standard development environment for ROS applications.

-Take a look at the official [ros](https://hub.docker.com/_/ros/) and [gazebo](https://hub.docker.com/_/gazebo/) images on [Docker Hub](https://hub.docker.com) for more information, and be sure to check out the [ros-docker wiki](https://github.com/ajthor/ros-docker/wiki) for tutorials and more information on how to get started with ROS and Docker.
+Take a look at the [wiki](https://github.com/ajthor/ros-docker/wiki) for tutorials and more information on how to get started with ROS and Docker, and be sure to check out the official [ros](https://hub.docker.com/_/ros/) and [gazebo](https://hub.docker.com/_/gazebo/) images on [Docker Hub](https://hub.docker.com) for more information.

 ---